August 2014. Pet Poop Primer. (it's not horrid!)

 anchor there is no need for me to row to shore each morning and

-she doesn't have to wait for long.
+not have to wait for long.
 If you have a swim platform I

 encourage you to try your pet on it.